cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   loop, the decoder will need to control its resource allocation, as data items can "blow up" during unpacking.

 * the decoder can be oblivious of Packed CBOR.
-In this case, he onus of dealing with loops is on the application, as is the entire onus of dealing with Packed CBOR.
+In this case, the onus of dealing with loops is on the application, as is the entire onus of dealing with Packed CBOR.